awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Connectors and drivers:
   + DynamoDB Connector 4\.12\.0

-**New Features**
+**New features**
-+ \(Oct 24, 2019\) The following new features in EMR notebooks are available with all Amazon EMR releases\.
++ \(Oct 24, 2019\) The following New features in EMR notebooks are available with all Amazon EMR releases\.
   + Instance Metadata Service \(IMDS\) V2 support status: Amazon EMR 5\.23\.1, 5\.27\.1 and 5\.32 or later components use IMDSv2 for all IMDS calls\.
 For IMDS calls in your application code, you can use both IMDSv1 and IMDSv2, or configure the IMDS to use only IMDSv2 for added security\.
 For other 5\.x EMR releases, disabling IMDSv1 causes cluster startup failure\.
   + You can now associate Git repositories with EMR notebooks to store your notebooks in a version controlled environment\.
 You can share code with peers and reuse existing Jupyter notebooks through remote Git repositories\.
 For more information, see [Associate Git Repositories with Amazon EMR Notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-git-repo.html) in the *Amazon EMR Management Guide*\.
   + The [nbdime utility](https://github.com/jupyter/nbdime)Â is now available in EMR notebooks to simplify comparing and merging notebooks\. Â
   + EMR notebooks now support JupyterLab\.
 JupyterLab is a web\-based interactive development environment fully compatible with Jupyter notebooks\.
 You can now choose to open your notebook in either JupyterLab or Jupyter notebook editor\.Â
 + \(Oct 30, 2019\) With Amazon EMR versions 5\.25\.0 and later, you can connect to Spark history server UI from the cluster **Summary** page or the **Application history** tab in the console\.
 Instead of setting up a web proxy through an SSH connection, you can quickly access the Spark history server UI to view application metrics and access relevant log files for active and terminated clusters\.
 For more information, see [Off\-cluster access to persistent application user interfaces](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html) in the *Amazon EMR Management Guide*\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + EMR cluster with multiple master nodes
   + You can install and run Flink on an EMR cluster with multiple master nodes\.
-For more information, see [Supported Applications and Features](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ha-applications.html)\.
+For more information, see [Supported applications and features](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ha-applications.html)\.
   + You can configure HDFS transparent encryption on an EMR cluster with multiple master nodes\.
 For more information, see [HDFS Transparent Encryption on EMR Clusters with Multiple Master Nodes](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-encryption-tdehdfs.html#emr-hadoop-kms-multi-master)\.
   + You can now modify the configuration of applications running on an EMR cluster with multiple master nodes\.
 For more information, see [Supplying a Configuration for an Instance Group in a Running Cluster](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps-running-cluster.html)\.
 + Amazon EMR\-DynamoDB Connector
   + Amazon EMR\-DynamoDB Connector now supports the following DynamoDB data types: boolean, list, map, item, null\.
 For more information, see [Set Up a Hive Table to Run Hive Commands](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/EMR_Interactive_Hive.html)\.

-**Known Issues**
+**Known issues**
 + Known issue in clusters with multiple master nodes and Kerberos authentication

   If you run clusters with multiple master nodes and Kerberos authentication in EMR releases 5\.20\.0 and later, you may encounter problems with cluster operations such as scale down or step submission, after the cluster has been running for some time\.
 The time period depends on the Kerberos ticket validity period that you defined\.
 The scale\-down problem impacts both automatic scale\-down and explicit scale down requests that you submitted\.
 Additional cluster operations can also be impacted\.